-It’s -16 degrees fahrenheit outside, and we’re pitching tents on a thick layer of hardened ice, preparing for a night of extreme cold weather conditions.
+It’s -16 degrees Fahrenheit outside, and we’re pitching tents on a thick layer of ice, preparing for a night of extreme cold weather conditions.
 Welcome to polar expedition training!

 Twelve strangers from around the world traveled to Manitoba, Canada to spend a week camping and skiing across Lake Winnipeg, simulating the cold weather conditions of an expedition to the North Pole.

 Leading our group is professional polar explorer and arctic guide Eric Larsen.
 Eric is no stranger to traveling in extreme winter conditions.
 He’s spent the past 20 years visiting some of the coldest places on earth.

 In fact, he’s the only person to have trekked overland to the North Pole, the South Pole, and summited Mount Everest, unsupported, all in a single year!

 Eric runs a Level 1 Polar Training Course in Canada to help prepare other adventurers for the unique challenges of camping and trekking in cold weather situations.

 This year, Citizen Watches invited me to tag along and document the training, while also sharing some winter camping survival tips with you.